batuhangokalp/case-project/README.md

 ### My First Project

-we have to install file of jar (.jar) to "java build path" in eclipse to run the project lazım. <br>
+we have to install file of jar (.jar) to "java build path" in eclipse to run the project. <br>
 rs2xml.jar <br>
 to connect database with mysql; <br> mysql-connector-java-5.1.39 <br>